-We now able to define hyperbolic post-critically finite tree mapping schemes: \begin{defn} A tree mapping scheme $(F,\mathbf{f})$ is said to be {\em hyperbolic post-critically finite} if the following $6$ conditions are satisfied: \begin{enumerate}[label=\roman*)] \item $\mathbf{f}$ has compatible local degrees; \item $F$ is geometric with respect to the local degree; \item {\em (Extension on $\Omega$)} $\Omega$ is star-shaped, and for any component $\mathcal{U}$, either \begin{enumerate} \item There exists a component $\mathcal{W}$ of $\Omega$ such that $F(\partial \mathcal{U} ) =\partial \mathcal{W}$, in which case $(F,\mathbf{f})$ extends to a geometric branched covering; or \item There exists $v\in V_0$ such that $F(\partial \mathcal{U}) = v$, in which case there exists an exposed point $z_v\in \hat\C_v-\mathcal{M}_v$ so that for any $a\in \partial \mathcal{U}$ and $z_a\in \hat\C_a$ associated to the edge in $\mathcal{U}$ adjacent to $a$, $\mathbf{f}(z_a) = z_v$. \end{enumerate} Moreover, every component $\mathcal{U}$ eventually falls into the second case. \item {\em (Hyperbolicity and post-critically finiteness for exposed critical points)} For any exposed critical point $z\in EC(\mathbf{f})$, $z$ has exposed orbit and is eventually mapped to a periodic exposed critical cycle; \item {\em (Hyperbolicity and post-critically finiteness for $\Omega$)} For any component $\mathcal{U}$, $a\in \partial U$ and $z_a\in \hat\C_a$ associated to the edge in $\mathcal{U}$ adjacent to $a$, $z_a$ has exposed orbit and is eventually mapped to a periodic exposed critical cycle; \item {\em (Hyperbolicity for the tree map)} The non-escaping set
+We are now able to define post-critically finite hyperbolic tree mapping schemes: \begin{defn} Let $(F,R)$ be a tree mapping scheme from $(\mathcal{T}_0, \hat\C^{\mathcal{V}_0})$ to $(\mathcal{T}_1, \hat\C^{\mathcal{V}_1})$.
+Let $\Omega = \mathcal{T}_1 - \mathcal{T}_0$.
+It is said to be {\em post-critically finite hyperbolic} if \begin{enumerate}[label=\roman*)] \item $R$ has compatible local degrees; \item $F$ is piecewise linear compatible with the local degree; \item {\em (Extension on $\Omega$)} $\Omega$ is star-shaped, and for any component $\mathcal{U}$ of $\Omega$, either \begin{enumerate} \item $\mathcal{U}$ is an escaping component; or \item $(F,R)$ extends to a branched covering on $\mathcal{U}$. \end{enumerate} Moreover, every component $\mathcal{U}$ of $\Omega$ is eventually mapped to an escaping component; \item {\em (Hyperbolicity and post-critical finiteness for exposed critical points)} For any exposed critical point $z\in EC(R)$, $z$ has an exposed orbit and is eventually mapped to a periodic exposed critical cycle; \item {\em (Hyperbolicity and post-critical finiteness for $\Omega$)} For any escaping component $\mathcal{U}$ of $\Omega$, $a\in \partial \mathcal{U}$ and $z_a\in\Xi_a \subseteq \hat\C_a$ associated to the edge adjacent to $a$ in $\mathcal{U}$, $R(z_a)$ has an exposed orbit and is eventually mapped to a periodic exposed critical cycle; \item {\em (Hyperbolicity for the tree map)} The non-escaping set